 - Evidence of a completed bachelor's degree: A qualifying bachelor's degree must be conferred by a regionally-accredited university or a foreign university with substantially equivalent degree requirements.
 A bachelor's degree may or may not be accepted by a department if it contains credit awarded for work experience that was not directly supervised by faculty members (e.g., life experience) or which was not evaluated in units that identify the academic content (e.g., if the work was graded on a P/F or S/U basis).
 Applicants must provide a copy of an official transcript from all post-secondary institutions they’ve attended.
 Copies of official transcript(s) can be uploaded directly into the online application.

-- Applicants should plan to meet with the Director of Graduate Studies, Norman Akers, prior to submitting applications.
-If an in-person meeting is not an option, please include a statement of academic intent with your application materials.
+- Applicants should plan to connect with the Director of Graduate Studies, Benjamin Rosenthal, prior to submitting applications.
+If connecting is not an option, please include a statement of academic intent with your application materials.